haclark30/haclark30.github.io/resume.md

 - Diagnosed and fixed problems with computers, printers and access to digital resouces via telephone, e-mail and a walk-in help desk.
 - Created and maintained documentation on diagnostic and repair techniques used by fellow employees.
 - Acted as the student lead on a project to upgrade all library workstations from Windows XP to Windows 7.
-- In the final year, responsible for training new help desk technicians in troubleshooting techniques, customer service, basic IT concepts, and other skills needed to succeed.
-- (Nick) Trained new help desk technicians in troubleshooting techniques, customer service, and basic IT concepts.
+- Trained new help desk technicians in troubleshooting techniques, customer service, and basic IT concepts.

 # Technical Skills and Programming Languages
-- Programming Languages (in order of familiarity): Java, Powershell, Python, HTML/CSS, C#
+- Programming Languages: Java, Powershell, Python, HTML/CSS, C#
 - Source Control: Git, TFS/Azure DevOps
-- Windows System Administration
+- Other: Windows System Administration, Selenium, AppDynamics, ServiceNow
-- (Nick) Other technologies worth mentioning?
-Ex: Selenium